qgevoeco/Caldwell_turtle_nest-choice-predation/README.md

   - `urbPC1` numeric indicating the principal components analysis score for each observation on the first principal components axis (unitless).

   - `urbPC2` numeric indicating the principal components analysis score for each observation on the second principal components axis (unitless).
 Note, this was not used in any analyses.

+#### "predation.txt" file

+  - `NestID` integer giving unique identity label to each experimental nest.

+  - `SiteName` character string for the name of each study site.

+  - `Depred` integer that indicates if a nest was `1` depredated or `0` not.

+  - `SiteType` integer representing the categorization of site by human activit and/or disturbance.
+Values of `0` represent Low, `1` represent Intermediate, and `2` represent high human activity and/or disturbance at the site.
+See also the character representation in `HumDist`.

+  - `HumDist` character string representing the categorization of site by human activity and/or disturbance.
+See also the integer representation in `SiteType`.

+  - `RoundCat` character indicating which round (1-3) of the experiment in which each nest occurred.

 ## Changes